 However, Steep is that not near to the ‘Chye Seng Huat’ cafe cluster but closer to Jalan Besar MRT station, a short walk from Berseh Food Centre.

-Stepping inside, Steep is clean and minimalist, simply decked in black and muted colours (which may seem a bit scarce for some).
+Stepping inside, Steep is clean and minimalist, simply decked in black and muted colours (not to be confused with Café Monochrome a walk away.)

 To accentuate the monotone colour scheme, their espresso machine, coffee cups and saucers, stools and photos hanging on the wall are all dark grey or black in colour.